activeyawcontrol/simrig-evolution/README.md

 ![yellow at first](https://raw.githubusercontent.com/activeyawcontrol/simrig-evolution/main/rev6x2.jpg)

+Review: This button box was.. fine.
+They messed up my order at first (wrong color, and they forgot the SQR) and then the box was damaged in shipping (funky switch broken).
+They got a replacement out pretty fast.
+On the replacement box, no issues other than the headlight button stopped working.
+The paddles are fine but I think the SimCore ones have ruined me.
+One thing about this box - while I don't think I'd buy another one, I really like the layout, even compared to the SimCore.
+There are dedicated dials for a lot of different functions, which each get their own labels.
+This is easier to work with than mapping a bunch of functions to the same funky switch and trying to remember which is which.
+I'd like to see someone like SimCore try a layout like this out.

 ### Wheel 4: GT wheel, but again

 Why: another button broken on the NSH Racing box.
 Also, the people who touch SimCore button boxes seem to love them.